 1 review [Review

-begins approximately 11 years before Episode IV: A New Hope.
+This story begins approximately 14 years before Episode IV: A New Hope.

 Related Stories (in